-These materials may be obtained at cost from the North Carolina Justice Academy.
+These materials may be obtained at cost from the North Carolina Justice Academy and are also available via the instructor's in-service page.
 The agency head is responsible for ensuring that all certified officers receive the training.

 5. Why is Juvenile Minority Sensitivity Training required by the Commissions for mandatory training?